6 tips to create a successful salary review

 1. Start planning well in advance

 Even if you have done reviews before, there are probably things you can improve or ever-changing circumstances you need to consider.
 Use what you have learned from previous rounds and involve leaders and other stakeholders early.
 Coordinate with the leadership team or the board (remuneration committee) to get an approval of total spending and budget.
 Planning well ahead allows you to start communicating in a timely manner.
 Send managers the process overview and deadlines as soon as possible so they can be well prepared.

 Make sure managers are trained to take responsibility for their decisions.
 Give them tools or tips for their salary conversations.
 Managers should focus primarily on solid facts and the parameters that impacted their decision, rather than voicing limitations or blaming the process.
 Remind them to stay attentive to employees and allow them to share their thoughts.

 3. Address inflation concerns

-Since 2022 has been an exceptional year, with inflation levels we have not seen in decades, it's important to address this topic (even if we don’t know the full-year figure yet).
+Since 2022 has been an exceptional year, with inflation levels we have not seen in decades, it's important to address this topic.
 Looking nationally, salary increases will not meet the level of inflation which means that real earnings for the vast majority of employees will be lower compared to last year.
 It’s important to keep in mind that companies are also affected by inflation and can’t unquestionably raise salaries to match inflation.